bruab/bruab.github.io/someone-will-hate-it.md

 Cancel anytime.

 (It's okay if you hate my newsletter.
-It doesn't make me less amazing :)
+It doesn't detract from how amazing I am :)